- 5 February

-Patrolling the pitch and protecting the back four, the Brazilian is a formidable defensive force, and like the aforementioned Firmino, Mane and Salah, he has been crucial in Klopp's rebuild of Liverpool.
+Patrolling the pitch and protecting the back four, Fabinho is a formidable defensive midfielder, and like the aforementioned Firmino, Mane and Salah, he was crucial in Klopp's rebuild of Liverpool.

 He is finally being recognised as one of the world's best defensive midfielders, and for £40m, it's been a steal.